HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 Mr. David Ivory, Senior Assistant City Manager, told Council that dollars would

-Events that are to occur with the ~unicipal Complex Building or phases of the
+Events that are to occur with the Municipal Complex Building or phases of the

-Masterplan include: l)third floor completion; 2)sprinkling; 3)improvements to
+Masterplan include: 1)third floor completion; 2)sprinkling; 3)improvements to

 in atrium, finishing lobbies, etc. Mr. Davis told Council that $78,000 is